nuncard/tfadm-resources/aws/.tfadm/resources/vpc-dhcp-association.md

 - **`dhcp_options_name`**

   The name of the DHCP option set to associate with the VPC.
+Supports [Format String Syntax].

   *default: `{vpc_name}`*